 In the late 4th century The Roman Empire split in two, east and west.
 Meanwhile, Christians believed they had a duty to care for the sick and they founded many hospitals in the Eastern Roman Empire in the late 4th century.
 One of the first was built by Basil of Caesarea (c.
 330 – 379) in what is now Turkey.

 Meanwhile in India surgeons were highly skilled.
 They were pioneers of plastic surgery.
 They performed an operation to reconstruct the nose (rhinoplasty).
 There were hospitals in India and Sri Lanka before 200 BC.

 MEDICINE IN THE MIDDLE AGES

 After the fall of Rome in the 5th century the eastern half of the Roman Empire continued (we know it as The Byzantine Empire) and later Muslims took their knowledge of medicine from there.
-In the 9th century, a man named Hunain Ibn Ishaq traveled to Greece collecting Greek books.
+In the 9th century, a man named Hunain Ibn Ishaq traveled to Greece to collect Greek books.
 He then returned to Baghdad and translated them into Arabic.
 Later the same works were translated into Latin and passed back to western Europe.

-In the Middle Ages learning flourished in Europe.
+In the Middle Ages, learning flourished in Europe.
 Greek and Roman books, which had been translated into Arabic were now translated into Latin.
 In the late 11th century a school of medicine was founded in Salerno in Italy.
 (Women were allowed to study there as well as men).
 In the 12th century, another was founded at Montpellier.
-In the 13th century more were founded at Bologna, Padua, and Paris.
+In the 13th century more were founded in Bologna, Padua, and Paris.

 Furthermore, many students studied medicine in European universities.
 Medicine became a profession again.
 However ordinary people could not afford doctors’ fees.
 Instead, they saw ‘wise men’ or ‘wise women’,